Skip links

 What are the different types of Solar panels?

 Installing solar rooftop systems and switching to solar power for your electricity needs can give you 25 years of free electricity.
 In fact, in just 24 hours, the Sun emits energy equal to the need for 27 years of our planet earth.
 If solar panels and solar energy are such a great option, why is everyone not getting such results?
+It is because it depends highly on what type of solar panels you use for what purposes.
+Using the same kind of solar panel everywhere is not the optimal solution.
+Having a brief idea about the types of solar panels and which one to choose depending on your need is mandatory while planning to install solar rooftop panels.

 Types of solar panels:

-1. Thin-film solar panels
+1. Mono-crystalline solar panels

 2. Poly-crystalline solar panels

-3. Mono-crystalline solar panels
+3. Thin-film solar panels

 4. Half Cut Mono Perc Solar panels